ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch15.md

 ## References [](#references)

-- The WordNet thesaurus: George A. Miller, â€œWordNet: A Lexical Database for Englishâ€?
+- The WordNet thesaurus: George A. Miller, "WordNet: A Lexical Database for English"?
 (1995),
   <https://dl.acm.org/doi/10.1145/219717.219748>.

 \